tipsypastels/stardex/README.md

 # Stardex

 Stardex helps you build balanced Pokédexes for Pokémon ROM hacks.
-You can try it out [here](https://stardex.dakota.zone/)!

-Created by the team behind [Pokémon Gnosis](https://github.com/tipsypastels/pokegnosis).
+A public instance is no longer maintained, but you can download and run it locally as a React project if you need it.